-As soon as a sleep deprived mom mentions disrupted sleep for their little 4 month old; well meaning parents will often advise that it will pass in a week or two.
-While this is of course possible, the disrupted sleep parents are seeing is generally because they have missed making the changes required in their baby’s sleep and their baby has become overtired.
+As soon as a sleep-deprived mom mentions disrupted sleep for their little 4-month-old; well-meaning parents will often advise that it will pass in a week or two.
+While this is, of course, possible, the disrupted sleep parents are seeing is generally because they have missed making the changes required in their baby’s sleep and their baby has become overtired.
 This over tiredness is caused by their current sleep schedule not working for them.

 The next regression that tends to come up is the 8 to 10 month sleep regression.
 This is a time of nap transitions (from 3 naps to 2) but also a time of big developmental changes, which can also disrupt sleep.
 Babies will start to crawl, pull up on things to stand and also cruise around furniture.
 Often when babies start learning a new skill they feel inclined to practice even in bed at night.
 To avoid as much night practice get your baby practicing as often as possible during the day to help with mastery and just generally making them feel less inclined to try at night.
 It is also important to ensure the bedroom environment is conducive to sleep and not so stimulating.
 Even put on a sleep sack to make it more difficult to practice.

-As you can see by the two examples discussed sleep regressions in general tend to happen at the same time as nap changes and transitions.
+As you can see by the two examples discussed sleep regressions, in general, tend to happen at the same time as nap changes and transitions.
 There is also the often talked about 18 month sleep regression; which is when babies transition from 2 naps to 1.
 If a baby’s sleep needs change and this is missed or a parent does not know how best to handle it a baby can become overtired.
-Overtiredness can present with night wakings, difficulty falling asleep and early wake ups.
+Overtiredness can present with night wakings, difficulty falling asleep and early wake-ups.

 As your baby goes through the periods of developmental changes make sure that your baby’s sleep needs are being met.
 Where possible try not to start rocking, patting or any other interventions that largely involve you getting your baby to sleep (especially if your baby was an independent sleeper prior to the sleep regression).
-This will likely cause a sleep crutch you want to get rid of later down the track when their sleep regression has past.
+This will likely cause a sleep crutch you want to get rid of later down the track when their sleep regression has passed.